'It was an attack': Rep. Ilhan Omar, Trump envoy clash at Venezuela hearing

 "You later said that the U.S. policy in El Salvador was a 'fabulous achievement.'"
 Omar added.
 "Yes or no, do you still think so?"

-Abrams responded by crediting the Reagan administration for the country's movement toward democracy, calling it a "fabulous achievement."
+Abrams responded by crediting the Reagan administration for that country's movement toward democracy, calling it a "fabulous achievement."

 "Yes or no, do you think that massacre was a fabulous achievement that happened under our watch?"
 Omar asked.